oveena-data/oveena-data/README.md

   <br>
   I’m currently a final year Computer Science Student, majoring in Data Science, at the University of Adelaide, Australia.
   I'm learning advanced feature selection techniques, hyperparameter tuning, and applying machine learning tools like Scikit-learn for model inference and optimisation.
-  Also exploring dimensionality reduction (such as: PCA, t-SNE) and algorithmic efficiency for large-scale datasets.
+  Also keen on exploring dimensionality reduction (such as: PCA, t-SNE) and algorithmic efficiency for large-scale datasets.

 </details>